 - IRS tax identification verification letter

-- Electronic copy of debt agreements for other company borrowings, if any
+- An electronic copy of debt agreements for other company borrowings, if any

-- Electronic copy of any agreements with the IRS for taxes owed or liens for the business or the primary business owner
+- An electronic copy of any agreements with the IRS for taxes owed or liens for the business or the primary business owner